 Do the calculators work with iFrames?Yes but it isn't really recommended.
 When you use and iFrame you need to specify the height and width of the frame.
 Since the calculators are designed to stretch, you can have some undesirable results if you have the iFrame too short.
 Scroll bars will appear within the page, and a user will need to scroll inside the page to see the bottom of the calculator or the report.
 You can fix this issue by making the iFrame very tall, but this is not optimal.
 Likewise the responsive design of the calculators is prevented from working correctly when the calculator is locked into a specified iFrame size.

 In the past iFrames were often used to ease maintenance updates.
-The V2 calculators required you to manually change the definitions and other content in the HTML documents.
+Older versions of the calculators required you to manually change the definitions and other content in the HTML documents.
 Using the iFrame could eliminate this effort by simply using the complete page we provide.

 With V3 this maintenance issue is eliminated.
 The best solution is now to embed the calculator code directly into a HTML page.
 Since the code that makes the calculator appear does not change with updates, you would only need to do this install work once, and all updates would simply require the replacement of the calculator JS files.
 No manual editing is required.